loomkoom/suim-segmentation/README.md

-# SUIM Dataset Installation and Notebook Execution Guide
+# SUIM Dataset segmentation task

 This guide provides instructions on how to install the SUIM dataset and run the associated Jupyter notebook.